vinaykollikani/vinaykolkani/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning CSS, JavaScript
 - 💞️ I’m looking to collaborate on Web development
-- 📫 How to reach me insta : @vinay.kolkani
+- 📫 How to reach me insta : @vinaykr_7

 <!---
 vinaykolkani/vinaykolkani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.